 In step 3, you view the methods in the Win32_Share class using Get-CimClass.
 Since you did not specify a namespace, the WMI cmdlet assumes you are interested in the ROOT\CIV2 namespace.
 Note that, in this step, the Create() method has two important qualifiers – constructor and status.
 These two qualifiers tell you that you use the static Create() method to construct a new instance of this class (and a new SMB share).
 Also, you can see in the output that a provider.
 In this case, the Win32 provider has implemented all four of the methods shown.
 You may find that some classes have no implementation, although this is not common.

 In step 5, you view the first instances in the ds_group class.
 This class contains an instance for every group in the Reskit.Org domain.
-This class contains more information for each group returned by your use of the Get-ADGroup cmdlet.
+It contains more information for each group returned by your use of the Get-ADGroup cmdlet.

 Obtaining local and remote WMI objects

-In the Exploring WMI classes recipe, you discovered that WMI provides a large number (over 100) namespaces on each host along with thousands of WMI classes.
+In the Exploring WMI classes recipe, you discovered that WMI provides a large number (over 100) of namespaces on each host along with thousands of WMI classes.
 You use the Get-Ciminstance cmdlet to return the instances of a WMI class on either the local or a remote host, as you can see in the recipe.
 This cmdlet returns the WMI instances for a specified WMI class wrapped in a .NET object.

-With WMI, you have three ways you can use Get-CimInstance
+With WMI, you have three ways you can use Get-CimInstance:

 The first way is to use the cmdlet to return all class occurrences and return all class properties.

 The second way is to use the -Filter parameter to specify a WMI filter.
-When used with Get-Ciminstance, the filter instructs the Get-CimInstance command to return some and not all instances of the desired class.
+When used with Get-Ciminstance, the filter instructs the Get-CimInstance command to return some, and not all, instances of the desired class.

 The third method uses a WMI query.
-A WMI query is in effect a SQL statement that instructs WMI to return some (or all) properties of some or all occurrences of the specified WMI class.
+A WMI query is in effect a SQL statement that instructs WMI to return some (or all) properties of some (or all) occurrences of the specified WMI class.

 When you use WMI across the network, specifying a filter or a full WMI query can reduce the amount of data transiting the wire and improve performance.

-Getting Ready
+Getting ready